-The Female Genital Mutilation (FGM) Enhanced Dataset is a repository for data collected by healthcare providers2 in England, including acute hospital providers, mental health providers and GP practices.
+The Female Genital Mutilation (FGM) Enhanced Dataset enables data to be reported by healthcare providers2 in England, including acute hospital providers, mental health providers and GP practices.

 There are two main types of count used in FGM Enhanced Dataset publications:

-Total attendances4 where FGM is identified or a procedure to treat FGM is undertaken.
-Inclusion in this category does notnecessarily mean that the FGM has recently been undertaken.
+2. Total attendances3 where FGM is identified or a procedure to treat FGM is undertaken.
+Inclusion in this category does not necessarily mean that the FGM has recently been undertaken.

 The FGM Enhanced Dataset cannot measure the total prevalence of FGM in England, only those cases of FGM recorded since the collection began on 1 April 2015.